ghaskins/shasummary/README.md

 Verifying sums in "./obj/test/"
 D       "./obj/test/foo1.dat"
 ```
-Note that the deleted file is flaged as "D".
+Note that the deleted file is flagged as "D".

 Next, change an existing file
 =====